E-ISSN 2231-3206

 Correlation of pain sensitivity and sweet taste in healthy male adults

-Priya SA, Savitri Siddanagoudar, Shobha C Nallulwar, Neelam D.
+Priya Sa, Savitri Siddanagoudar, Shobha C Nallulwar, Neelam D.

 Abstract